DhananjayPurohit/ngx_l402/README.md

 ```
 > **Note**: Cashu eCash support is currently in testing phase.
 While it allows accepting Cashu tokens as payment for L402 challenges, it does not currently implement local double-spend protection.
 Use this feature with caution in production environments.

+> **Note**: The module supports dynamic pricing through Redis, allowing you to change endpoint prices in real-time without restarting Nginx.
+When Redis is configured, the module will check Redis for a price override before using the default price specified in the nginx configuration.

 5. Restart Nginx:
 ```bash